AaronEGH16/holbertonschool-low_level_programming/file_io/README.md

 			- O_RDONLY you only can read the file (0)
 			- O_WRONLY you only can write in the file (1)
 			- O_RDWR you can read and write file (2)
-			- O_CREAT create a file if not exist (?)
+			- O_CREAT create a file if not exist (?) [you need asignate file propierties (similar with bash)] *____ (first char modifi permisons to change propierties)
+			- O_APPEND insert a new content at end of file (?)

 	read = using token copy N bits of file and insert in to buf read(token, buf, N);

 	close = similar to the free command, frees the token so that it does not reference any files and can be used again

 	write = write N bits of buf content in the file using token write(token, buf, N);